Kota Kaneko betting profile: Sony Open in Hawaii - PGA TOUR

 Kaneko's advanced stats and rankings

-- Kaneko posted a Strokes Gained: Off-the-Tee average of 0.110 in his past five tournaments, showing solid performance off the tee.
+- Kaneko averaged 0.110 Strokes Gained: Off-the-Tee in his past five tournaments, showing strength in his driving performance.

-- In terms of Strokes Gained: Approach the Green, Kaneko delivered a 0.045 mark in his past five starts, indicating consistent iron play.
+- His Strokes Gained: Approach the Green averaged 0.045 in his past five starts, indicating solid iron play.

-- Around the green, Kaneko performed well with a 0.130 Strokes Gained: Around-the-Green average in his past five tournaments.
+- Around the greens, Kaneko posted a 0.130 average in his past five tournaments, demonstrating strong short game skills.

-- On the greens, Kaneko struggled slightly with a -0.103 Strokes Gained: Putting mark in his past five starts.
+- On the putting surface, Kaneko averaged -0.103 Strokes Gained: Putting in his past five starts, an area where he could look to improve.

-- Overall, Kaneko averaged 0.183 Strokes Gained: Total in his past five tournaments, showing positive performance.
+- Overall, he averaged 0.183 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Kaneko as of the start of the Sony Open in Hawaii.